 While we’ll try our best to offer some error code fixes down below based on anecdotal evidence, there isn’t a 100% success rate.
 Contacting Disney directly will almost always be the best course of action.

-Unable to connect to Disney Plus
+Unable to connect to Disney Plus: is Disney Plus down?

 With thousands upon thousands of people trying to connect to Disney Plus at once, chances are there’s bound to be a few errors.
 If you’re getting an “unable to connect” message followed by the app telling you “There seems to be an issue connecting to the Disney+ service” then the servers are clearly having some teething issues.
 It’s early in the app’s life.
 It happens.